genesisb17/1807Jul30Java/Ian_Johnson_Code/Notes/Week6/spring.md

 3. Request reaches controller (`@Controller`/`@RestController`) and is processed based on HTTP verbs and URL pattern.
 4. Controller returns view name and (potentially) some model data.
-5. D.S. consults its `ViewResolver`, which finds a view by the name returned by the controller.
+5. D.S. consults its view resolver, which finds a view by the name returned by the controller.
 6. View uses model data to render resource.
 7. Resource is returned to user.